wootfish/theseus.dht/docs/index.md

 If you want to develop a protocol extension that doesn't impact core functionality, you don't need any sign-off from me or anyone to do that.
 Still, I'd like to hear from you!
 Drop me a line.

+# Contact Info

-If you want to get in touch, you can reach me (Eli) a couple different ways:
+If you want to get in touch with me (Eli), you can reach me a couple different ways:
 - [Twitter](#https://twitter.com/elisohl): my DMs are open.
 - Email: my first and last name, with no punctuation, at gmail.
 - Signal: Send a Twitter DM or email asking for my number.
+- Github: I do keep a close eye on this repo, so opening an issue or pull request would also work to get my attention.

+All else being equal, reaching out over Twitter DMs or here on Github are probably the most reliable ways of reaching me.

 ## Further Reading